JauntyJJS/jaunty-blogdown/content/blog/2022-06-06-Using-Docker-To-Run-LINEX/index.md

 ## Introduction

-[Docker](https://www.docker.com/) has been gaining in popularity in the academic field to ensure scripts that are used to run on research data can be easily opened and explored by others.
+[Docker](https://www.docker.com/) 🐳 has been gaining in popularity in the academic field to ensure scripts that are used to run on research data can be easily opened and explored by others.
+A picture friendly introduction of Docker can be found in this [Devopedia webpage](https://devopedia.org/docker).

-As someone who has just started to learn how to use this in a non-computing academic lab, the learning curve for onboarding to Docker just to reproduce other people works is already quite a challenge for me.
+As someone who has just started to learn how to use this in a non-computing academic lab, the onboarding learning curve for Docker just to reproduce other people works is already quite a challenge for me 😅.

-In this blog, I will try to share what I have learnt by providing a step by step walk-through with pictures to show on how to install docker in Windows 10 and use it recreate two lipidomics software web service, one made using Django called LINEX (1), (2) and the the other using Shiny called MoSBi (3).
+In this blog, I will try to share what I have learnt by providing a step by step walk-through with pictures to show on how to install Docker 🐳 in Windows 10 and use it recreate two lipidomics software web service 🌐, one made using [Django](https://www.djangoproject.com/) called [LINEX](https://exbio.wzw.tum.de/linex/) (1), (2) and the the other using [Shiny](https://shiny.rstudio.com/) called [MoSBi](https://exbio.wzw.tum.de/mosbi/) (3).
 Both software are from [LpiTUM](https://www.lipitum.de/Home).
-I pick these two software because the end results is tangible and does not take too long to build using Docker (once it is successfully installed).
+I pick these two software because the end results is tangible and do not take too long to build using Docker (once it is successfully installed).

-I will also highlight some mistakes that I have made because of my poor understanding of docker command lines.
-Hope that this is helpful for those who just want to use docker to reproduce a web application.
+Hope that this is helpful for those who just want to use Docker 🐳 to reproduce an open source web application 🌐.

-Do note that I am using the Windows Subsystem for Linux (WSL) 2 back end approach to install Docker.
+Do note that I am using the Windows Subsystem for Linux (WSL) 2 back end approach to install Docker 🐳.

 ## About LINEX